 7. Design your café and give it character

 The design of your café is crucial for drawing customers in and enticing them to return.
 The concept will largely depend on your target audience.
 Will it be modern?
 Retro?
 Sophisticated?
 Family-friendly?
 Health-focused?
 Understand the tastes of your customer base and design your café with them in mind.
 Again, don’t try to please everyone; choosing one theme and sticking to it will make for a much stronger identity.
 Consider storefront design, signage, furniture and lighting.
 Evaluate the efficiency of the layout from both an employee and a customer perspective.
 Can the barista work methodically in the space allotted?
 Can your staff get quickly across the room?
 Will customers understand the ordering process upon entering your coffee shop?
 I know it’s expensive, but hiring a professional interior designer can really pull all this together.
-A great atmosphere and efficient workflow are critical — their experience can make all the difference.
+A great atmosphere and efficient workflow are critical, and an experienced designer can make all the difference.

 8. Create a menu to complement your café